 Going to the doctor is the first step in diagnosing a problem and getting the correct treatment.
 But when a doctor writes a prescription, it’s up to the patient to fill it and take the medicine accordingly.
 However, a fear of the side effects and long-term consequences that prescription drugs can bring lead people to treat themselves with alcohol, marijuana, and opioids.
 Self-medicating doesn’t save users from the side effects and long-term consequences, though.
 Treating physical and mental health issues with alcohol or other substances can actually worsen symptoms and create an even bigger problem.

-Any use of alcohol and other substances increases the risk of dependence and addiction.
+Any use of alcohol and other substances increases the risk of dependence and alcohol addiction.
 As use becomes more frequent and daily functioning without substance use becomes harder, it may be time to seek help.
 Turning to professionals instead of self-medicating can target the actual issues at play, rather than mask the symptoms.
 At Niznik Behavioral Health, we are committed to providing you or your loved one with a personalized journey to recovery.
 From detox to aftercare, we have the support you need to live a sober life.
 To learn more, visit us online today.

 For this project, we surveyed 1,619 respondents who experienced health issues.
 1,020 of them reported they had self-medicated within the past three years.
 For the project, self-medicating was defined as drinking alcohol or taking any type of drug or medication without a prescription to relieve a physical or mental health issue.
 337 respondents had self-medicated physical issues; 586 had self-medicated depression; 379 had self-medicated a social anxiety disorder; and 246 self-medicated a general anxiety disorder.
 93 respondents said they didn’t see a physician for the health issues they self-medicated.